laulauasia/warmwishesflorist/wp-content/plugins/fast-velocity-minify/readme.txt

 === Fast Velocity Minify ===
 Contributors: Alignak
-Tags: PHP Minify, Lighthouse, GTmetrix, Pingdom, Pagespeed, Merging, Minification, Optimization, Speed, Performance, FVM Requires at least: 4.7
+Tags: PHP Minify, Lighthouse, GTmetrix, Pingdom, Pagespeed, Merging, Minification, Optimization, Speed, Performance, FVM Requires at least: 4.9
 Requires PHP: 5.6
-Stable tag: 3.1.4
+Stable tag: 3.2.2
-Tested up to: 5.6
+Tested up to: 5.7.1
 Text Domain: fast-velocity-minify
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Improve your speed score on GTmetrix, Pingdom Tools and Google PageSpeed Insights by merging and minifying CSS and JavaScript, compressing HTML and a few more speed optimization options.
+Improve your speed score on GTmetrix, Pingdom Tools and Google PageSpeed Insights by adjusting your CSS and JS files (defer, async, minify, combine, etc), compressing HTML, simplifying fonts and a few more speed optimization options.

 == Description ==
-Speed optimization plugin for developers and advanced users.
-This plugin reduces HTTP requests by merging CSS & JavaScript files.
-It minifies CSS and JS files with PHP Minify, the same library used on most cache plugins.
+HTML, CSS & JS optimization plugin for developers and advanced users.
+Note you need to look into the HELP tab after installing the plugin and manually configure it for your site.
+Each site is different, so the default recommendations may or may not work for you and you will need to test and find out how to adjust your settings.

 Minification is done on the frontend during the first uncached request.
-Once the first request is processed, any other pages that require the same set of CSS and JavaScript files, will reuse the same generated file.
+Once the first request is processed, any other pages that require the same set of CSS and JS files will be able to reuse the same generated static CSS or JS file.

-The plugin includes options for developers and advanced users, however the default settings should work just fine for most sites.
+If your cache is growing significantly, this could mean one of your CSS or JS files is dynamic and changes on every pageview.
+In that case, you would need to add the file to the ignore list, else the cache would grow indefinitely (because obviously the original files themselves are dynamic and when you minify, the plugin sees a different file).

 Kindly read the HELP section after installing the plugin, about possible issues and how to solve them.

-= Aditional Optimization =
+= Additional Optimization =

-I can offer you aditional `custom made` optimization on top of this plugin.
+I can offer you additional `custom made` optimization on top of this plugin.
 If you would like to hire me, please visit my profile links for further information.

 = WP-CLI Commands =